nats-io/nats-replicator/docs/monitoring.md

-# Monitoring the NATS-Kafka Bridge
+# Monitoring the NATS-Replicator

-The nats-kafka bridge provides optional HTTP/s monitoring.
+The nats-replicator provides optional HTTP/s monitoring.
 When [configured with a monitoring port](config.md#monitoring) the server will provide two HTTP endpoints:

 * [/varz](#varz)
 * [/healthz](#healthz)